Geneva Walking Tour

 Ending point: Chemin du 23-Août

-Language: Available in English (French upcoming).
+Language: Available in English and French.

-Group size: 10 people maximum.
+Group size: 15 people maximum.

 Accessibility: The route involves approximately 2km of walking with some cobblestone streets and slopes.
 Please contact us for accessibility accommodations.